alecarones/broom/README.md

 <img src="broom_logo_last.png" width="250">

-# BROOM: Blind Reconstruction of Observables in the Microwaves
+# BROOM: Blind Reconstruction Of Observables in the Microwaves

 **BROOM** is a Python package for blind component separation and Cosmic Microwave Background (CMB) data analysis.